Saints Dethrone Rams as NFL's Team to Beat

 The Rams didn't manage a single sack against Brees and Co.
 Zero.

 All 10 of Donald's sacks came in the previous five games.
 He looked unstoppable at points.
-The Saints shut him down.
-Well, they slowed him down more than any team he's faced so far.
+But the Saints slowed him down more than any team he's faced so far.

 It's not just slowing the reigning NFL Defensive Player of the Year, either.
 The Rams' front features Ndamukong Suh, Michael Brockers and the recently acquired Dante Fowler Jr. Pressure still wasn't much of an issue.